siavoshb/fun-with-ca/README.md

 ## Open Problems
 1. Composite, weighted, scaled entropy does not capture 'emergence'
+2. What seems to happen is the end-state is high entropy/white-noise.
+Even if start with just a few seeds, instead of high entropy, leads to noise.

+Two paths:
+- a few seeds in low entropy/dead world -> low entropy/live world
+- high entropy/dead world -> high entropy/live world
+What do both these end states look like?

 ## Bugs
 1. Best score is not always kept across generations